 goals and needs.
 All students will receive orientation in the use of on-line learning

 technology and Charter Oak State College resources.
 Students will complete on-line

-coursework as well as meet for weekend classes on Friday nights and all day Saturdays
+coursework as well as meet for weekend classes on Saturdays twice a month.
+Additionally,

-Tuition for the next cohort of the program is to be determined.
+Tuition for the next cohort of the program is $6995.

 Payment plans are available.

 For More Information